SPSS Tutorials Weighting Cases

 Example: Reproducing an Existing 3x2 Table

-Suppose you are helping a friend with his statistics homework, and see that he has included the following write-up in his report:
+Suppose you are helping a friend with their statistics homework, and see that they have included the following write-up in their report:

 You immediately notice several things wrong with this report so far: